danbys/url_locale/README.markdown

 # url_locale

-Add _content-language_ to your response header using Rack.
-The locale variable is parsed from the requested URL or if no locale can be detected then `I18n.default_locale` will be your fallback.
+Add _content-language_ to the response header using Rack.
+The locale variable is parsed from request URL, if no locale can be detected then `I18n.default_locale` will be your fallback.

 ## Rack

 Rack middleware parses the URL and sets the response header _content-language_ attribute accordingly.
-Since the header is passed on to the web server, inserting `<meta http-equiv="Content-Language" content="en"/>` in the response body will be superfluous.
-Please note that cached responses passing through Rack also will get the correct content-language header (can be tricky to configure the web server to this).
+Since the header is passed on to the web server, inserting `<meta http-equiv="Content-Language" content="en"/>` in the response body is superfluous.
+Please note that cached responses passing through Rack also will get the correct content-language header (can be tricky to configure the web server to do this).

 ## Detect URL locale